tinkererthinker/blog/source/content/How to Learn to See the World As It Is.md

 [[Thread by @ejames_c how to seek feedback]]

 > The irony is that unclear feedback can sometimes be helpful, EVEN IF it makes skill acquisition slower.
 Why?
-Because it trains the student to do something more valuable: ==sensemaking to figure out which bits of their experience actually matter.==
+Because it trains the student to do something more valuable: ==sense-making to figure out which bits of their experience actually matter.==

 >  if you reframe the training task as about transforming the way students SEE, then you naturally lean towards training exercises that give messy feedback, just like reality.